-In August 2005 the Aging Center initiated an integrated behavioral health and primary care program at Peak Vista Community Health Centers, developed by Aging Center staff and Dr. Brian DeSantis, Vice President of Peak Vista Behavioral Health and an expert in the integrated care model.
+In August 2005 the Aging Center initiated an integrated behavioral health and primary care program at Peak Vista Community Health Centers.
 The program increases access to mental health care for older adults by providing immediate follow-up when screening indicates a need for further evaluation.
 Primary care providers also have the opportunity to consult with an on-site geropsychologist and advanced clinical student to assist with complicated differential diagnoses.
 This integrated program affords graduate student clinicians the chance to participate in a progressive approach to behavioral health care that is reaching a greater number of older adults who might not otherwise be able to access needed services.

 Rocky Mountain Program of All-Inclusive Care for the Elderly (PACE)

 In June 2009 the Aging Center partnered with the Rocky Mountain Program of All-Inclusive Care for the Elderly (PACE) to launch a multidisciplinary training rotation.
 The primary purpose of PACE is to enable frail individuals, often elderly, to continue to function independently for as long as they can do so safely and with the fewest restrictions needed to maintain quality of life.
 Clients can attend programming Monday through Friday, 8 a.m. to 5 p.m., for all five days if warranted.
 Services from physicians, nurse practitioners, physical therapists, occupational therapists, nutritional consultants, case managers, and counseling/psychology professionals are provided to PACE participants.